Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{Downlink Passive Sensing}

 Here, {downlink passive sensing} refers to the case where an RRU uses the received downlink communication signals from other RRUs for sensing.
+In terms of sensing, this corresponds to the setup of bi-static and multi-static radar, where the transmitter(s) and receiver are spatially separated, but their clocks may be synchronized \cite{9161314, 9180098}.
 Downlink passive sensing signals will be available to this RRU when the transmission power is sufficiently large.
 In this case, they will always be there together with the downlink active sensing signals, the reflection and refraction of the RRU's own transmitted signal.
 They may arrive at the sensing receiver slightly later than the downlink active sensing signals, due to longer propagation distances.
-When all RRUs cooperatively communicate with multiple UEs using SDMA, these two types of signals cannot be readily separated in time or frequency, and therefore sensing algorithms also need to consider downlink active sensing signals if downlink passive sensing is in operation.
+When all RRUs cooperatively communicate with multiple UEs using SDMA, these two types of signals cannot be readily separated in time or frequency.
+Therefore sensing algorithms also need to consider downlink active sensing signals if downlink passive sensing is in operation.
+This setup and its sensing algorithms for this complicated scenario have been investigated in \cite{8827589}.
 In general, downlink passive sensing senses the environment between RRUs.